libromarko/doc/blog/2022-09-22-new-doc-and-blog/index.md

 ![docusaurus burn!](./docusaurus-born.png)

-The new blog site is online.
-With this innovation, we combined blog and documentation.
+The new documentation site is online.
+With this upgrade, we combined blog and documentation.
+We used [docusaurus](https://docusaurus.io/) with this upgrade.

+You can find our next updates here, and the documents in the documents section.